Buprenorphine/samidorphan

-Buprenorphine/samidorphan (developmental code name ALKS-5461) is a combination formulation of buprenorphine and samidorphan which is under development as an add on to antidepressants in treatment-resistant depression (TRD).
+Buprenorphine/samidorphan (developmental code name ALKS-5461) is a combination formulation of buprenorphine and samidorphan which was developed as an add on to antidepressants in treatment-resistant depression (TRD).
+It is a κ-opioid receptor (KOR) antagonist and was being developed by Alkermes.

 ALKS-5461 failed to meet its primary efficacy endpoints in two trials from 2016.
 On the basis of a third study that did meet its primary endpoints, Alkermes initiated a rolling New Drug Application with the FDA.

 In November 2018, an FDA panel voted against recommending approval, finding that evidence was insufficient.
-As such, approval of the medication was rejected in 2019.
-It is a κ-opioid receptor (KOR) antagonist and is being developed by Alkermes.
+As such, approval of the medication was rejected in 2019, after which Alkermes soon dropped it from its R&D pipeline.

 Pharmacology

 Pharmacodynamics

 ALKS-5461 is a (1:1 ratio) combination of: (1) buprenorphine, a weak partial agonist of the μ-opioid receptor (MOR), antagonist/very weak partial agonist of the κ-opioid receptor (KOR), and, to a lesser extent, antagonist of the δ-opioid receptor (DOR) and weak partial agonist of the nociceptin receptor (NOP); and (2) samidorphan, a preferential antagonist of the MOR (but also, to a slightly lesser extent, weak partial agonist of the KOR and DOR).
 The combination of these two drugs putatively results in what is functionally a blockade of KORs with negligible activation of MORs.